CHAIRMAN'S LETTER TO SHAREHOLDERS

 To Our Shareholders:

-Given the imminent retirement of two senior directors, Mr S.S.
-Yin and Dr H.K.
-Cheng, the Board is short on long-serving Non-Executive Directors.
-Professor Pak Wai Liu, an Independent Non-Executive Director of Hang Lung Properties Limited (HLP), has agreed to join our Board with the understanding that when his term at HLP is expected up in 2016, he will not seek re-election.
+Professor Pak Wai Liu, an Independent Non-Executive Director, has agreed to join the Board of Hang Lung Group Limited with the understanding that when his term at the Company is expected up in 2016, he will not seek re-election.
 As records show, since 1997, we have not appointed Non-Executive Directors who serve on both Boards.
 This practice will continue.

 Ronnie C. Chan Chairman